tmkhmbt/foraging_turtle_analysis_with_SNPs/read_quality_filtering.md

 # Quality filtering of raw reads

-This is the first section to start the
+This is the first section to start the We used [Trimmomatic](https://github.com/usadellab/Trimmomatic).

 ```
 #quality filtering of raw reads and trimming of reads including adapter sequence